 Gamma Radiation Readings.
 This provides a chart showing Gamma Radiation measurements for Indian Point compared to background measurements collected.

 I-131 Readings.
-This provides a graph of the iodine-131 concentration in air at a monitoring station adjacent to the Indian Point Energy Center.
+This provides a dataset of the iodine-131 concentration in air at a monitoring station adjacent to the Indian Point Energy Center.
 The increase in iodine-131 concentration during March and April 2011 is due to the Fukushima accident.

 Tritium Readings.
-This provides a graph comparing the tritium (HTO) concentration in the Hudson River at the Indian Point intake and discharge points.
+This provides a dataset comparing the tritium (HTO) concentration in the Hudson River at the Indian Point intake and discharge points.
 Although tritium is ubiquitous in the environment, periodic increases in tritium concentration at this point are likely due to allowable water discharges from the facility.
 All discharges are well below regulatory limits.

 Additional DOH data may be found at http://www.health.data.ny.gov/.